 A Long History of Food Preservation

 The history goes back to the Heian period (8th century).
 Initially, it was ground fish meat wrapped around a bamboo stick and chargrilled.
-As it resembled the head of a cattail (gama no ho 蒲の穂) and a sword (hoko 鉾), it was called “kabahoko,” which later evolved into “kamaboko.”
+As it resembled the head of a cattail (gama no ho 蒲の穂) and a long spear (hoko 鉾), it was called “kabahoko,” which later evolved into “kamaboko.”

 National Kamaboko Day falls on November 15th, a nod to the earliest known illustration of kamaboko served at a celebratory feast for the Minister of the Right in 1115.

-Read more about it on fun tour at the Suzuhiro Kamaboko Museum in Odawara.
+Read more about it on a fun tour at the Suzuhiro Kamaboko Museum in Odawara.

 The most common types are red kamaboko (赤かまぼこ) and white kamaboko (白かまぼこ).
-The fish paste is formed, steamed, then sold on a small wooden board.
+It’s made by forming, steaming, and molding the fish paste on a small wooden board.
 It resembles a semi-cylindrical white mass.

 Red kamaboko is white on the inside with a striking pink outer layer.
 It is a topping for noodle dishes such as udon and soba.
-Red and white are considered auspicious colors in Japanese culture.
+In the Japanese culture, red and white are considered auspicious colors.
 You will see these fish cakes at celebratory meals, such as Osechi Ryori.

 Learn how to make decorative cuts 7 beautiful designs to cut Japanese fish cake.